adityatr/RedifinedMobile-AngularJS/README.md

 http://localhost:8080/

 See the design principle and they way i implemented AngularJS and Bootstrap UI This was done in a matter of 3 hours.
-Fixes may be done at a later stage
+Fixes may be done at a later stage.